geersch/nestjs-getting-started/docs/05-authentication.md

 ## Guards

-Finally everything is in place to secure our route handlers.
+Finally, everything is in place to secure our route handlers.
 To do this we can use guards.
 Guards have a single responsibility.
 They determine whether a given request will be handled by the route handler or not.
 Guards implement the `CanActivate` interface.
 A guard returns a boolean indicating if the route handler can be called depending on a condition.

 ```ts
 @Injectable()